 Pulp-plants owned and run by UPM, a Finnish company, and Stora Enso-Arauco, are recognized as Free Trade Zones in and of themselves.

 These zones encourage investment and business and job growth within their borders.
-Companies based in the Zones are exempt from certain intellectual property and other intangible asset costs, which will be enforced by DGI from August 2019.
+Companies based in the Zones are exempt from certain intellectual property and other intangible asset costs.

 Working in a Free Trade Zone